shettyg/ovn-docker/docs/INSTALL.Docker.md

 For multi-host networking with OVN and Docker, Docker has to be started with a destributed key-value store.
-For e.g., if you decide to use consul as your distributed key-value store, start your Docker daemon with:
+For e.g., if you decide to use consul as your distributed key-value store, and your host IP address is $HOST_IP, start your Docker daemon with:

 ```
-docker --kv-store="consul:127.0.0.1:8500" -d
+docker daemon --cluster-store=consul://127.0.0.1:8500 --cluster-advertise=$IP:0
 ```

 OVN provides network virtualization to containers.
 OVN's integration with